 Mercedes-Benz Diesel vehicles impacted by the scandal involve a wide range of BlueTEC diesel-based models.
 While these vehicles differ in overall performance and style, each is alleged to have a ‘cheat device’ or emissions software installed that conceals the actual contents of their exhaust, jeopardizing the health of the driver and the environment.

-The core allegation surrounding the Mercedes-Benz probe is that software (or cheat device) was installed on these vehicles that modified when vehicle emissions controls would be functional as required at all times.
+The core allegation in the lawsuits surrounding the Mercedes-Benz probe is that software (or a cheat device) was installed on these vehicles that modified when vehicle emissions controls would be functional as required at all times.
 Functioning like an electronic light switch, these emissions controls would turn on and off depending on the driving circumstances, allegedly to conceal actual emissions when the vehicle was on the open road, as opposed to when the vehicle was in an emissions testing environment.
-The core issues alleged against Mercedes-Benz are the same in context as those asserted against Volkswagen, Fiat Chrysler, and that other manufacturers have faced.
+The core issues alleged against Mercedes-Benz are apparently the same in context as those asserted against Volkswagen, Fiat Chrysler, and that other manufacturers have faced.
 The vehicles, using different sensors, would detect when they were in a ‘testing’ environment, meaning a facility used by the government to measure dangerous emissions and maintained in legal compliance.
 With the cheat device, however, outside of the testing environment, emissions are alleged to be far greater than when in the testing environment.
-Indeed, once the vehicle can detect it’s being driven in normal, everyday driving conditions due to, for instance, wheel turns, changes in speed, uphill/downhill environments, etc., the “cheat device” will turn off emissions control systems.
-That’s a scam, you might say.
+Indeed, once the vehicle can detect it’s being driven in normal, everyday driving conditions due to, for instance, steering wheel turns, changes in speed, uphill/downhill environments, etc., the “cheat device” will turn off emissions control systems.
+That’s a “cheat” or a scam, you might say.

-According to the class action complaints being investigated by the government and under review in the courts, Mercedes-Benz is alleged to have manufactured vehicles that do not meet emissions standards.
+According to the class action complaints under review in the courts, Mercedes-Benz is alleged to have manufactured vehicles that do not meet emissions standards.
 That failure to meet requirements is not due to minor errors but, instead, major violations.
 Emissions scandals do not involve nitpicking; each of the emission scandals which have been resolved already involve Nitrogen Oxide (NOx) releases that significantly exceed standards the manufacturer has claimed and informed owners the vehicles will comply with.
 So when Mercedes-Benz is alleged to have manufactured vehicles that exceed emission levels by as much as 83x the legal limit, this is not a minor mistake or lapse in programming.
-Such an excess amount of emissions will not be treated as a minor mistake, which is why litigation in Europe against the manufacturer has proceeded aggressively despite some initial delays in the United States.
+Such an excess amount of emissions will not be treated as a minor mistake, which apparently is why litigation in Europe against the manufacturer has proceeded aggressively despite some initial delays in the United States.

 What’s the Harm?

 So why would a vehicle be built this way?
 With billions of dollars in fines being issued, why would a company release vehicles that avoid legal requirements?
-The answer is simple: performance and sales.
+The answer is likely quite simple: performance and sales.
 Emissions controls impact how the engine operates; the reduction of NOx ultimately caps MPGs and performance that could otherwise be exceeded by diesel motors.
 Arguments can be made about whether these restrictions are fair or appropriate.
 Many feel, one way or another, that emissions are an issue for political debate.
 The reality of these matters is that regardless of how you feel about emissions restrictions, global warming, air pollution, etc., these attitudes and perspectives matter far less when owners are facing an emissions scandal that will result in changes to their vehicle to “disarm” the cheat device and, as a result, negatively affect performance and re-sale value.
 Indeed, re-programming or disarming cheat devices through a “software fix” has been associated with negative impacts on vehicle performance, including reduced MPG’s, decreased power and reduced re-sale value.